Campostrini/dwd_dl/README.md

 git clone https://github.com/Campostrini/dwd_dl.git
 ```

 Create a conda environment and install the requirements.
-This could fail due to the pytorch installation being heavily dependent on your machine.
+This could fail due to the pytorch installation being heavily dependent on your machine
 ```
 conda env create -n meteo -f requirements.yml
 ```
-and activate the environment
+and activate the environment:
 ```
 conda activate meteo
 ```

-Alternatively you can use docker by building an image using the Dockerfile.
+Alternatively, you can use docker by building an image using the Dockerfile.

 To use a CUDA device with docker follow [this guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) or [this guide](https://blog.roboflow.com/nvidia-docker-vscode-pytorch/#installing-docker-for-machine-learning)